cloudogu/k8s-appops-security-talks/2020-03-18-javaLand/docs/slides/07-security-context.md

   * Find a **trusted** image that does not run as root
     e.g. for mongo or postgres:
     <i class='fab fa-docker'></i> https://hub.docker.com/r/bitnami/
-  * Derive from the original image and create your own non-root image
+  * Create your own non-root image
+    (potentially basing on original image)
     e.g. nginx: <i class='fab fa-github'></i> https://github.com/schnatterer/nginx-unpriv
 *  Non-root verification only supports numeric user. 🙄
  * `runAsUser: 100000` in `securityContext` of pod or